-- The Carmel Unified School District's Government-wide Statement of Net Position indicates the District ended the fiscal year with net position of \$4,634,188 derived by reducing total assets and deferred outflows of \$93,111,183, by liabilities and deferred inflows of \$88,476,995.
-This represents an increase of \$1,037,076 in total net position over the prior year. - The General Fund reported a positive fund balance of \$19,571,423, a net increase of \$3,526,916 over the prior fiscal year.
-The District maintains reserves for economic uncertainties at 5% of expenditures exceeding the state mandated minimum of 3%.
-Additionally, Board policy has established a Basic Aid reserve of no less than 10% of the differential between property tax revenues and the District's revenue as defined by state formula. - The District's Retiree Benefits Fund reported a positive fund balance of approximately \$861 thousand.
-This balance has increased moderately since its establishment at the end of the 2010-11 school year.
-In fiscal years 2009/2010 and 2010/2011, the District contributed an amount to this fund based on a 20 year flat funding of its obligation as determined by an actuarial study required by Government Accounting Standards Board Statement No. 45.
-In utilizing a flat funding model, the District contributed an amount greater than its annual cost for retiree benefits, thereby adding to the fund's positive ending balance.
-During the 2015-16 fiscal year the district contributed only the amount anticipated to fund current year retiree benefit costs.
+- The Carmel Unified School District's Government-wide Statement of Net Position indicates the District ended the fiscal year with net position of \$5,156,148 derived by reducing total assets and deferred outflows of \$100,664,682, by liabilities and deferred inflows of \$95,508,534.
+This represents an increase of \$521,960 in total net position over the prior year. - The General Fund reported a positive fund balance of \$20,462,557, a net increase of \$891,134 over the prior fiscal year.
+The District maintains reserves for economic uncertainties at 5% of expenditures which exceeds the state mandated minimum of 3%.
+Additionally, Board policy has established a Basic Aid reserve of no less than 10% of the differential between property tax revenues and the District's revenue as defined by state formula. - The Special Reserve for Capital Outlay Fund reported a positive fund balance of \$2,903,543.
+This balance decreased by \$3,581,471 from the prior year as a result of purchases of network security hardware and the finalization of two High School projects; bleacher seating at the multisport artificial turf field and the main gymnasium.
+The fund's positive ending balance has been assigned by the Board of Education to capital improvement projects throughout the district.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017